mmilano/zoom/readme.md

 * Each image element must have a unique id, and the `data-imagezoom-id` attribute value must be set to the id.

 * The `data-zoom-options` attribute is a json-format collection of widget settings.
-It is read and parsed by the instantiating code and passed to the zoom library.
+It is read and parsed by the instantiating code (`init.zoom.js`) and passed to the zoom library.
+The options must be valid json; if there is a parsing error, an error message will be output to the browser developer console.

-See the original [jquery.zoom project page](http://jacklmoore.com/zoom/) for documentation of the available properties ("Settings").
+* See the original [jquery.zoom project page](http://jacklmoore.com/zoom/) for documentation of the available zoom-option properties ("Settings").